 Originally, the fund was paid out of the PSE annual operating budget.
 Today, the fund is completely self-sufficient.
 The Emergency Relief Committee coordinates efforts to raise the money.
 The primary fundraising takes place at convention with a silent auction and chapter donations.

-What is the criteria for assistance and how to I apply?
+What is the criteria for assistance and how do I apply?

 In order to qualify for funds from the Emergency Relief Fund, these criteria must be met:

-2. The recipient may receive assistance only for herself/himself for her/his dependent family member.
+2. The recipient may receive assistance only for themselves or their dependent family member

-- Disaster relief, such as flood, fire or earthquake.
-To receive funds for property damage, the damage must be such that living conditions are disrupted.
-Insurance deductibles do not apply.
+- Disaster relief, such as a flood, fire or earthquake.
+Insurance deductibles are not paid by ERF funds.